-2.4.4 VPN Status
+2.4.6 VPN Status

-Click VPN Status in the HOME screen.
+Click VPN Status in the HOME screen when the ZyWALL is set to router mode.
 Read-only information here includes encapsulation mode and security protocol.
 The Poll Interval(s) field is configurable.

-Figure 2-7 Home : VPN Status
+Figure 11 Home : VPN Status

-Table 2-5 Home: VPN Status
+Table 9 Home: VPN Status

 LABEL DESCRIPTION This is the security association index number.
 Name This field displays the identification name for this VPN policy.
 Encapsulation This field displays Tunnel or Transport mode.
 IPSec Algorithm This field displays the security protocols used for an SA.
 Both AH and ESP increase ZyWALL processing requirements and communications latency (delay).
+Poll Interval(s) Enter the time interval for refreshing statistics in this field.
+Set Interval Click this button to apply the new poll interval you entered in the Poll Interval(s) field.
+Stop Click Stop to stop refreshing statistics.